voschezang/coding-handbook/communication-principles.md

 # Human Communication

 These models are valid for specific circumstances.
 E.g. professional communication in a corporate setting.
+See also [requirements engineering](requirements-engineering.md) and [documentation](documentation.md).

 [toc]